civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ### Release 3: The Global Context
 Take a look at the file `runner.rb`.
-In the file, we define a method `#return_self` that returns the value of `self`, and we know from *Release 0* that when the method is executed, `self` will reference the object on which the method is called.
+In the file, we define a method `#return_self` that returns the value of `self`.
+We know from *Release 0* that `self` will reference the object on which the method is called.
 After defining the method, we call the `#puts` method, passing in an interpolated string in which we call our `#return_self` method.

 When we call these methods, we don't specify a receiver, but the messages need to be sent to some object.
 With no explicit receiver, they'll go to the default receiver, which we know is `self`.
 Which object receives these method calls?
 Run the runner file to find out.